-Phonics classes in Jaipur for children aged 4–8 range from private tutors charging ₹2,000–₹5,500 per month to online programmes at ₹208/month.
+Phonics classes in Jaipur for children aged 4–8 range from private tutors charging ₹2,000–₹5,500 per month to online programmes free to start.
 Most Jaipur CBSE and ICSE schools already teach phonics in LKG and UKG — what children need at home is daily reading practice with immediate feedback.

 - Jaipur is Rajasthan's capital and one of India's fastest-growing English-medium school markets — the majority of private CBSE and ICSE schools introduce phonics in LKG or UKG, with most using the Jolly Phonics programme (CBSE Academic).

-- ASER 2023 found 57.2% of Indian Class 5 students cannot read a Class 2-level English text — a gap that daily at-home reading practice, not more classes, consistently closes.
+- ASER 2023: only 42.8% of Class 5 students can read a Class 2-level English text — a gap that daily at-home reading practice, not more classes, consistently closes.

 Phonics classes in Jaipur — what's available